fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 Domain names are costly, you might not have one, or not be interested at this time!
 For this reason, we're going to provide some hints on how to set up a free domain name for your server.

-There are plenty of free domain server providers but for this guide will opt for [Ngrok](https://ngrok.com), there are other alternatives such as [Localhost.run](localhost.run) or [LocalTunnel.me](https://localtunnel.me), but we're keeping things simple here and will not provide support for anything else, as it should be quite similar!
+There are plenty of free domain server providers, but for this guide, we will opt for [Ngrok](https://ngrok.com).
+There are other alternatives such as [Localhost.run](localhost.run) or [LocalTunnel.me](https://localtunnel.me), but we're keeping things simple here and will not try to provide support for anything else.
+Using an alternative should be quite similar!

 > While `localhost`.run` doesn't require you to install any apps, it requires exposing port 22 publicly and some users might not be happy about it.